 The success of any business depends on its people.
 The people you hire to run your restaurant are going to make or break the longevity and profitability of your business.
-While tech-savviness, strong time management, and excellent interpersonal skills are desirable in any workplace, there is so much more to consider when hiring restaurant staff.
+While tech-savviness, strong time management, and excellent interpersonal skills are desirable in any workplace, there is so much more to consider when hiring restaurant staff to support exceptional service standards.

 The restaurant industry faces a shockingly high annual turnover rate of 73%.
 When you make the right hiring decisions from the start, you tremendously decrease your chances of having to spend time, money, and energy on replacing staff.
 From reading resumes, to interviewing candidates, and beyond, these restaurant staff hiring tips will steer you in the right direction to build your restaurant’s dream team.